 This rhetoric technique is frequently used in arguments and debates, so it’s important to understand it.
-In the following article, you will learn more about what loaded questions are, why they are fallacious, and how you can counter them successfully.
+In the following article, you will learn more about loaded questions, understand why they are fallacious, and see what you can do in order to counter them successfully.

 What is a loaded question